Plant-Based Diet

 At its best, a plant-based diet is based on whole, minimally processed plant foods: vegetables, fruit, whole grains, legumes, nuts, seeds and healthy plant oils with no (or little) animal products.
-It’s an adaptable, evidence-based diet that supports heart, gut and metabolic health, has a lower environmental impact, and is cheap!
-This page collects concise resources on plant-based diets so you can adopt a sustainable, nutritious plant-first eating.
+It’s an adaptable, cheap, evidence-based way of eating that supports your health and has a lower environmental impact.

 Does an Apple a Day Keep the Doctor Away?